daign/daign-observable/README.md

 }

 const myClass = new MyClass();

-const removeListener = myClass.subscribeToChanges( () => {
+// Register a callback to be called on changes const removeListener = myClass.subscribeToChanges( () => {
   console.log( myClass.x );
 } );
 myClass.x = 1;

-removeListener();
+// Remove the callback registration from the observable removeListener();
 ```